NBISweden/single-cell_sib_scilifelab_2021/project_dnn/README.md

 ([ANN Sci2lab](https://sci2lab.github.io/ml_tutorial/neural_network/))

-* Short introductory video lectures by Andrew Ng (highly recommended).
+* Short introductory video lectures (~5'-10' each) by Andrew Ng and Stanford University (highly recommended).
 This is a full intro course to Machine Learning.
-For the purposes of this course focus on lectures 8.1-8.7, 9.1-9.7, 17.1-17.4
+For the purposes of this course focus on lectures 8.1-8.7, 9.1-9.7, 10.3-10.7, 17.1-17.4

 ([Andrew Ng Lectures](https://www.youtube.com/playlist?list=PLLssT5z_DsK-h9vYZkQkYNWcItqhlRJLN))